-Any student who fails to earn 81% on an exam or assignment will meet with the instructor to discuss a remediation plan that may include: exam reassessment, reading assignments, and/or submission of high-impact notes.
-Remediation plans must be completed within two weeks.
-Two reassessment exams are allowed per course.
+Any student who fails to earn 81% on an exam or assignment will meet with the instructor to discuss a remediation plan that may include: reading assignments, and/or submission of high-impact notes.
+Remediation plans must be completed within one to two weeks as directed by IOR.
 The maximal grade increase from any remediation assignments is 5%.
 The maximum achievable grade for any remediation process will be recorded as 81%.
 Lastly, students may only remediate 50% of exams within a course.